 Who can apply to this program?

-Any undergraduate student who will be a sophomore, pre-junior, junior, or senior September 2017 within the College of Nursing and Health Professions or enrolled as an undergraduate major in Public Health can apply to the program.
-Students voluntarily apply to the program; the courses are part of Drexel University’s curriculum.
+Any undergraduate student who will be a sophomore, pre-junior, junior, or senior in September (at the start of the academic year) within the College of Nursing and Health Professions or enrolled as an undergraduate major in Public Health can apply to the program.
+Students voluntarily apply to the program up to one year prior.
+The courses are part of Drexel University’s curriculum.

 How long is the program and when are classes held?

-The program is structured as a package which includes three 3-credit hour elective in-person courses taken over three consecutive quarters –fall, winter, and spring within one academic year.
-The classes are held each quarter Monday, 3:00-5:50 pm on the Center City Campus.
+The program includes three courses valued at 3-credit hour electives taken over three consecutive quarters –fall, winter, and spring within one academic year.
+The in-person classes are held each quarter Monday, 3:00-5:50 pm ET on the Center City Campus.

 Is acceptance based on GPA?